Better Collaboration While Working from Home: Adobe Creative Cloud Unveils New Tools and Features

 Creative Cloud Libraries are the best way to save, store, and maintain consistency in your files over the cloud.
 Now, this powerful tool is coming to Adobe Premiere Pro’s audio editing workflow, which should make it easy for teams with multiple editors to share elements.

-Premiere Pro uses will now be able to use, save, organize, and share audio assets right from the Creative Cloud Libraries panel.
+Premiere Pro uses will now be able to use, save, organise, and share audio assets right from the Creative Cloud Libraries panel.
 This makes it easy to keep track of audio assets across projects, allowing you to reuse key audio elements with a simple drag and drop, no matter what machine you’re working on.

 Adobe Spark: Creative Cloud Libraries access right in Spark Post

 Adobe Spark has long been an invaluable tool for many creators looking to easily create and share impactful social graphics, videos, and animations that stand out.
 Now, you can access your Creative Cloud Libraries right from Spark Post.
-This saves you time when creating — access your favorite assets right from your Libraries inside the Spark Post web editor, and use them to create eye-catching content.
+This saves you time when creating — access your favourite assets right from your Libraries inside the Spark Post web editor, and use them to create eye-catching content.
 It also turns Spark into an even more effective team tool — create consistent content across your team by pulling all the right, up-to-date assets you need from any CC Libraries that are shared from you.

 Collaborate seamlessly with Adobe Fonts auto-activation

 Accelerate your workflow when collaborating with other Creative Cloud users by working with Adobe Fonts.
 Both Adobe Photoshop and InDesign have added Adobe Fonts auto-activation to give you a more seamless experience, like the one you’ll find in Photoshop for iPad and Adobe XD.
-When you receive a project, you’ll always have the Adobe Fonts you need as these apps automatically activate them for you, all without leaving your document or seeing a disruptive missing fonts dialog.
+When you receive a project, you’ll always have the Adobe Fonts you need as these apps automatically activate them for you, all without leaving your document or seeing a disruptive missing fonts dialogue.

 Creative Cloud updates Microsoft Teams and Slack integrations for even smoother communication